Mironio/next-template/README.md

 ### How to run container with podman.

-- The steps below can be easily done by docker
+- The steps below can be easily done by docker as well

 ```bash
 # Install